 - Painful cramps in the legs, especially in the calves

-- Pregnancy – It tends to appear during the last trimester.
-The symptoms usually disappear a month after giving birth
+- Pregnancy – Symptoms usually occur during the last trimester and disappear a month after giving birth

-- Anemia caused by Iron Deficiency – Low Iron levels in the blood can cause low levels of dopamine, and subsequently restless leg syndrome
+- Anemia – Low Iron levels in the blood can cause low levels of dopamine and restless leg syndrome

-- Chronic Venous Insufficiency – the symptoms of this disease often overlap and can be accompanied by those of restless leg syndrome
+- Chronic Venous Insufficiency – Chronic venous insufficiency is the most common cause of secondary restless leg syndrome

 The following are factors that can aggravate symptoms of restless leg syndrome:

-- Medication: certain antidepressants, antipsychotics, Lithium, Antihistamines, Metoclopramide.
-If you believe that your medication is aggravating your symptoms, do not stop taking them until you consult your physician about it.
+- Medication: certain antidepressants, antipsychotics, lithium, antihistamines, metoclopramide.
+If you believe that your medication is aggravating your symptoms, speak with your physician

 - Excessive intake of alcohol and caffeine

 - A sedentary lifestyle